William Álvarez (footballer)

-William Gustavo Álvarez Vargas (born 15 September 1995) is a Bolivian professional footballer who plays in Bolivian Primera División for Nacional Potosi.
+Willan Gustavo Álvarez Vargas (born 15 September 1995) is a Bolivian professional footballer who plays in Bolivian Primera División for Nacional Potosi.

 Club career

 Álvarez made his professional debut in 2016 with Real Potosí.
 He then went on to Guabirá, Club Aurora, Jorge Wilstermann and Universitario de Vinto.

-He played for C.A.
+Alvarez signed for C.A.
 Nacional Potosí in 2024.
+The following year, he was top scorer for Nacional Potosí and leading scorer in the 2025 Copa Bolivia, form which led him to be called up for the Bolivia international team.

 International career

 He made his debut for the full Bolivian side on the 27 March 2021, against Chile.
+He featured for the national team again on 18 January 2026 against Panama in a 1–1 draw.

 Personal life

-He is the brother of soccer players Gilbert Álvarez and Sebastián Álvarez.
+From Santa Cruz de la Sierra, he is the brother of soccer players Gilbert Álvarez and Sebastián Álvarez.